 A SPIP is a course which has been designed by CAFCASS (Children and Family Court Advisory and Support Service).

-It’s a 4 hour course which focuses on empowering parents, helping them to recognise the effect of their situation, whether it’s arguments or conflict, on their children and it talks about ways in which conflict can be reduced.
+It’s a four hour course which focuses on empowering parents, helping them to recognise the effect of their situation, whether it’s arguments or conflict, on their children and it talks about ways in which conflict can be reduced.

 We know from research that conflict has a direct effect on children’s mental health, educational achievement and even prospective relationships in the future and the course looks to find ways to avoid this impact.

-Do you need to have been to Court to attend the SPIP course?
+Do you need to have been to court to attend the SPIP course?

 No, you can go to a SPIP before court.
 It’s something which Family Matters offers for a fee of £75 which covers the whole cost of the course.

-For those who come on the course the main piece of feedback we get is “I wish I’d come on this earlier.”
+For those who come on the course, the main piece of feedback we get is “I wish I’d come on this earlier.”
 Attending the course earlier in the process means you have all that information and knowledge to make better decisions about arrangements for the children as soon as possible.